rouskinlab/seismic-rna/docs/_sources/formats/report/cluster.rst.txt

 Name of Sample                           str
 Name of Reference                        str
 Name of Section                          str
-5' end of Section                        int
-3' end of Section                        int
 Number of Unique Bit Vectors             int
 Maximum Number of Clusters               int
 Number of Independent EM Runs            int